KELSEY HOMES AIMS TO RETAIN ITS TITLE OF BEING RENOWNED FOR ITS GATED HOUSING DEVELOPMENTS

 Through it all, what has been important (and continues to be) is the wellbeing of their employees.
 Well before the authorities introduced work-from-home policies, Kelsey Homes’ staff were already working remotely.
 They rostered certain individuals to work in the office and gave them private transport to ensure they remained unexposed to health risks.
 “We made sure our functions as a company continued to take place and certain aspects remained unaffected to a certain extent,” shares Lalinda.
 “We invested in new CRM system, upgraded our website, introduced 3D virtual tours and ran digital marketing campaigns, keeping the momentum going with our clients.
 We also used this downtime to re-look at our strategies and identified where changes needed to take place.”
 According to Lalinda, there are two determining factors which will shape the future of real estate: government policies and bank interest rates.
 “These two will act as a positive catalyst because it is clear, through their recent budget and policy considerations, that the government is keen to push forward the housing sector,” he says.
 “Interest rates have dropped, encouraging people to take out loans for investing.
 So, it is a system that works well, particularly for the middle-income sector.
 The current conditions will probably show resilience in this sector because of the affordability factor compared to the high-end apartment market.”

 Financially, Kelsey Homes is doing well — over the last six months, the company has recorded 1.4 billion in reservations.
 Lalinda believes this success is due to some contributing factors.
 One, in particular, is the boldness in which they make decisions.
 This is clear when they launched Central Park, Ja-Ela, right after the first lockdown and the sales they closed shortly after.
 Lalinda shares that they have changed the team, acquired new talent and invest continuously in sharpening skills and building professionalism.
 “It’s all about reputation,” he converses.
 “Most of our clients are repeat buyers, so making sure our team is strong is important.
 In terms of building a reputation, we have not faltered.
-Plus, our switch from traditional media to the digital space has revolutionised how we work, minimizing costs and increasing reach.
-Further, being backed by a company like Janashakthi PLC has been a huge boon as we have access to their management system, knowledge and financial resources.”
+Plus, our switch from traditional media to the digital space has revolutionised how we work, minimizing costs and increasing reach.”

 Currently, Kelsey Homes has a few projects in development in Negombo, Wattala, Kottawa and Ja-Ela.
 “Next year will prove exciting for us as we aim to put up two to three middle-sized projects, as well as a world-class gated housing facility that will include 500-700 living spaces,” reveals Lalinda.
 “Over the last few decades, we have established ourselves as the frontrunners for gated housing developers, and in the next year, we aim to solidify that position, increase our market share, and continue to provide excellent customer service.